McHenry County school districts eye excessive heat warning as not all schools have air conditioning

 McHenry County school district administrators – both those with and without air conditioning in all of their buildings – are keeping an eye on the weather report for later this week.

-If heat indexes hit the 100-plus degree range as forecasted, some schools or entire districts may choose to close rather than have students in hot buildings.
+Crystal Lake District 47 already made the call.
+On Monday night, the district announced two buildings - Canterbury and West elementary schools - would be closed Wednesday and Thursday when heat indexes are forecast to hit the 100-plus degree range.

-The National Weather Service issued an excessive heat watch for Wednesday and Thursday.
+The National Weather Service issued an excessive heat watch for those days.
 According to the federal agency, “dangerously hot and humid conditions with heat index values 110 to 115 degrees (are) possible” for McHenry, Lake, DuPage and Cook counties.

+“These two buildings do not have air conditioning in the majority of the classrooms/instructional spaces as in our other schools.
+School for Canterbury and West will resume Friday,” Superintendent Kathy Hinz wrote in an email to parents.

-McHenry County Regional Superintendent Diana Hartmann said she was aware of one school district planning to discuss whether classes may be canceled “if the heat indexes forecast are really that high.”
+McHenry County Regional Superintendent Diana Hartmann said earlier Monday that she was aware the Crystal Lake district was discussing whether classes may be canceled “if the heat indexes forecast are really that high.”

-In total, about four to five schools in McHenry County do not have air conditioning, Regional Assistant Superintendent Christopher Zielinski said in an email.
+About five schools in McHenry County do not have any air conditioning, Regional Assistant Superintendent Christopher Zielinski said in an email.

 Woodstock School District 200 is one that could call off all schools if the forecasted temperatures arrive, spokesman Kevin Lyons said.